elliottjohnson/parcelify.test/README.md

 ## Structure

-The top level browserify project require()s a module called "my-module" that has very basic template, css, and js files.
+The top level browserify project require()s a module called `my-module` that has very basic template, css, and js files.
 The test suite calls the parcelify command on the top level project's main.js to test the generation of bundle files.
-It then calls parcelify with the watch option to test realtime updating of the bundles based upon modification of files in "my-module"  The top level test script is run-cli-tests.sh, which should be executable.
-The sub test scripts are in the directory called cli-tests.
+It then calls parcelify with the watch option to test realtime updating of the bundles based upon modification of files in `my-module`.
+The top level test script is called `run-cli-tests.sh`, which should be marked executable.
+The sub-test scripts are in a directory called `cli-tests`.

 ## Current issues